TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Components.rst

    pair: File abstraction layer; Services
    Services; FileProcessingService
    Services; MagicImageService
-   Services; UserFileInlineLabelService
    Services; UserFileMountService
 .. _fal-architecture-components-services:

 Services
 ========

-The File abstraction layer also comes with a number of services:
+The file abstraction layer also comes with a number of services:

 :php:`\TYPO3\CMS\Core\Resource\Service\FileProcessingService`
     This service processes files to generate previews or scaled/cropped images.
     These two functions are known as task types and are identified by class constants.

     The task which generates preview images is used in most places in the backend where thumbnails are called for.
 It is identified by constant :php:`\TYPO3\CMS\Core\Resource\ProcessedFile::CONTEXT_IMAGEPREVIEW`.

     The other task is about cropping and scaling an image, typically for frontend output.
-It is dentified by constant :php:`\TYPO3\CMS\Core\Resource\ProcessedFile::CONTEXT_IMAGECROPSCALEMASK`).
+It is identified by the
+    constant :php:`\TYPO3\CMS\Core\Resource\ProcessedFile::CONTEXT_IMAGECROPSCALEMASK`).

-  The configuration for :php:`\TYPO3\CMS\Core\Resource\ProcessedFile::CONTEXT_IMAGECROPSCALEMASK` is the one used for the :ref:`imgResource function <t3tsref:imgresource>`, but only taking the crop, scale and mask settings into account.
+    The configuration for :php:`\TYPO3\CMS\Core\Resource\ProcessedFile::CONTEXT_IMAGECROPSCALEMASK`
+    is the one used for the :ref:`imgResource function <t3tsref:imgresource>`, but only taking the crop, scale and mask settings into account.

 :php:`\TYPO3\CMS\Core\Resource\Service\MagicImageService`
     This service creates resized ("magic") images as can be used in the Rich-Text Editor, for example.

-:php:`\TYPO3\CMS\Core\Resource\Service\UserFileInlineLabelService`
-  This service is called to generate the label of a "sys\_file\_reference" entry, i.e. what will appear in the header of an IRRE element.

 :php:`\TYPO3\CMS\Core\Resource\Service\UserFileMountService`
     This service provides a single public method which builds a list of folders (and subfolders, recursively) inside any given storage.
 It is used when defining File Mounts.

+..  versionchanged:: 12.0
+    The service :php:`\TYPO3\CMS\Core\Resource\Service\UserFileInlineLabelService`
+    has been deprecated.
+With introduction of the new TCA type :ref:`file <t3tca:columns-file>` the service is not needed anymore.
+Therefore no migration path exists.